Creator influence on YouTube

 Use these resources to learn more about YouTube policies:

 - Terms of Service: All videos uploaded to YouTube must comply with these terms.

 - Community Guidelines: All videos uploaded to YouTube must comply with these guidelines.

 - AdSense Program Policies: To be eligible for monetization, videos must comply with these policies.

-- YouTube Partner Program Policies: To be eligible for monetization on YouTube, videos must comply with these policies.
+- YouTube monetization policies: To be eligible for monetization on YouTube, videos must comply with these policies.

 - Advertiser-friendly content guidelines: To be eligible for advertising, videos must comply with these guidelines.
 If you want to upload content that does not comply with these guidelines, turn off ads on those videos.

 - Creator Academy: Get tips on making advertiser-friendly content, learn best practices for family-friendly videos, and, understand how to foster a positive community with your channel.

 - The importance of context: Adding context within your video helps us understand background and intent.
 We do allow controversial videos that have educational, documentary, scientific or artistic intent.